Alexander Reid (art dealer): Life

 Vincent executed two portraits of Reid in 1888 plus Reid infamously gave him money to buy a bowl of apples as model for a still life which Vincent later presented to Reid.
 Vincent and Reid fell out in 1889 owing to Reid being unable to promote his work (or other modern work) in Scotland (blaming this on his father James Reid's inability to back the scheme).
 Vincent also disliked Reid's merchant spirit dominating his artistic spirit.
 Whilst Reid's father played a role it was Alexander's own unwillingness to invest in Post-Impressionist Art at this stage which delayed his decision.

 Reid left Boussod & Valadon at some point in 1888 but stayed in Paris as a "marchand en chambre" selling from his own apartment at 6 Place d'Anvers and amassed a large number of paintings by Monticelli.
 Reid did much to promote the love of Monticelli in Britain.
 This trade led him to meet Ferdinand Viola, who (with his two sons) were creating fake Monticellis.

 Returning to Glasgow in 1889 with both experience and a collection of art he set up a gallery at 227 West George Street under the name of A. & D. Reid and was living at 32 Minerva Street close to his early childhood home.
 In November 1889 he organised an exhibition of "Japanese art" by Hokusai (but actually by Edward Arthur Walton) and this coincided with the Glasgow Art School's Fancy Dress Ball at which Walton appeared dressed as Hokusai and revealed his identity and also announced his engagement to Helen Law.

 In December 1891 he organised an important exhibition of Impressionist work (Sisley, Monet, Pissarro, and Monticelli) at Arthur Collie's rooms at 39b Old Bond Street in London.

-In 1892 Beatrice Whistler convinced Reid to buy The Princess from the Land of Porcelain from her husband at a price of 420 guineas originally suggesting he sell it to Potter Palmers for £2000.
+In 1892 Beatrice Whistler convinced Reid to buy The Princess from the Land of Porcelain from her husband at a price of 420 guineas originally suggesting he sell it to Potter Palmer for £2000.
 However, Reid fell in love with the picture and kept it in Glasgow.
 He had also bought Whistler's The Fur Jacket for £400.

 On his own admission he began trading sculpture rather late in his career: notably purchasing works by Auguste Rodin from 1892 direct from Rodin, usually priced from 1200 to 1400 francs for small bronze works.
 He also acquired works indirectly: buying a bronze of the Burghers of Calais from D. C. Thomson for £84.
 In 1922 he acquired a version of The Thinker from an unspecified dealer.

 In 1893, Reid sold Whistler's The Yellow Buskin to J. G. Johnson for the Wilstach Collection for $6000 rather than the $15000 asked.
 Reid had bought it from Whistler for £600 after much haggling.
 The same sale tried and failed to sell The Princess from the Land of Porcelain and The Fur Jacket, but both failed to meet the reserve of $15000.
 Both were then passed to William Burrell at a slight discount.